OSafwat/Semester-4-Game/ProjectSkeleton.md

 - **Package**: `game.collectibles`
 - **Type**:  Class
-- **Description**: This class represents the time warp boost which helps us to reroll if we aquired
+- **Description**: This class represents the time warp boost which helps us to reroll if aquired
 #### Methods:

 1. `void setState(PowerState)`